 – Generalized anxiety disorder (GAD) in adults

-– Panic disorder in adults who do or don’t have agoraphobia
+– Panic disorder in adults who do or don’t have agoraphobia (strong fear and avoidance of places or situations that cause panic and where you feel trapped, helpless or embarrassed)

-Providers may also prescribe Xanax for uses that aren’t FDA-approved (off-label).
+Providers may also legally prescribe Xanax for uses that aren’t FDA-approved (off-label).
 The most common off-label uses are depression, insomnia, and premenstrual syndrome.

 Before you can take Xanax, you need a prescription.
-To get a prescription, you need to work with a licensed healthcare provider who can prescribe medication, diagnose you with anxiety, and who thinks Xanax is right for you.
+To get a prescription, you need to work with a licensed healthcare provider who can prescribe medication, diagnose you with anxiety, and who thinks Xanax is medically necessary for you.
 Providers who can write prescriptions include medical doctors (MDs), physician assistants/associates (PAs), and nurse practitioners (NPs).

 You can find a licensed, board-certified provider to get an anxiety diagnosis and create a treatment plan for you that may include medication, like Xanax, on Klarity Health.